 Then, on the count of three, we make a “whooshhh” sound as you rise up and press up (or explode!) into star pose.
 Take the variation that fits your kiddo’s mood or needs.

 This is best done in cobra pose.
 We usually start in crocodile pose (head down) and pretend to be a snake hiding in the grass.
-We inhale and, on the count of three, press up to cobra and hiss out nice and long.
+We inhale through the nose and, on the count of three, press up to cobra and hiss out nice and long.
 Wiggling is encouraged.

 Back to Back Breathing: